maximeabade/maximeabade/README.md

-## I am an experienced Data Scientist AI specialized, open to work🤓
+## I am an experienced AI Software Developer, and now working in Exakis Nelite, Microsoft Gold Partner.

 - 🧑🏻‍💻 Always searching a way to improve my coding skills.
 As far as I've gone, it does not seem to be into coffee, but who knows? ☕️
-- ☎️ Phone +33 6 95 37 75 51
 - 🌐 Mail maximeabade@gmail.com
-- 👀 Visit my Website, <a href="https://maxime-abade-portfolio-f25405c6170f.herokuapp.com/">maximeabade.fr</a>, and get in touch!✌️
+- 👀 Visit my Website, <a href="https://maximeabade.fr">maximeabade.fr</a>, and get in touch!✌️

-I have Worked for Safran(Internship, NodeJS, Data Science Introduction, 2022), ACOR PAU(FullStack Developer, Data Scientis, AI&ML, 2022-2023), The Coca-Cola Company(IT Projects Manager, NodeJS, React, SYmfony, Agile/SCRUM, 2023).
+I have Worked for Safran (Internship, NodeJS, Data Science Introduction, 2022), ACOR PAU (FullStack Developer, Data Scientis, AI&ML, 2022-2023), The Coca-Cola Company(IT Projects Manager, NodeJS, React, Symfony, Agile/SCRUM, 2023).
+I directed research works in Osaka Metropolitan University, for Network optimisation Applications.
+I now work at Exakis Nelite, Bidart FRANCE, as an AZURE Devops AI Engineer as a part time, and I am having CyberSecurity Classes for my Engineering graduation in 2025.

 <p align="center">